-Madawaska Wildlife Management Area Professional Review and Guide
+Madawaska Wildlife Management Area Professional Guide

 "Madawaska WMA is part of a larger wetland complex that encompasses Douglas Pond and surrounding wetlands.
 Consequently, these two geographic areas often share birds.
 Madawaska WMA, while relatively small, is typical of many larger, better-known waterbird sites and shares many of their characteristics.
 As with so many of the other WMAs listed in this book, Madawaska is an ideal destination for birders seeking seclusion, tranquility, and, most of all, lots of desirable bird species to view.